serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 }
 ```

-# Wordpress: Handle Trailing Slash - Function To Redirect "/blog" Requests (CloudFrontRedirectToTrailingSlash)
+# Lambda Code: CloudFrontRedirectToTrailingSlash

-This is used to redirect `www.myapp.com/blog` requests to `www.myapp.com/blog/` (add trailing slash which triggers index.php loading from the folder):
+This function is used for wordpress setup to redirect `www.myapp.com/blog` requests to `www.myapp.com/blog/` (add trailing slash which triggers index.php loading from the folder).

 The Lambda function code ([source](https://www.barelyknown.com/posts/add-trailing-slash-to-cloudfront-request)):